aegagros/lambda-boolean/README.md

 The combination `statement1 OR statement2` will have the following answers:

-	statement1      statement2      statement1 and statement2
+	statement1      statement2      statement1 or statement2

 	_FALSE_        	_FALSE_        	_FALSE_
 	_FALSE_       	_TRUE_          _TRUE_